|

 The Lion in

-Winter.
 Back to John.

 Henry and Eleanor had five sons and three daughters.

 The oldest son was William who died at age three.
-Henry

-was number two.
+was son number two.
 Son number three was

 John's very famous brother